 I have loved mathematics since I was a child and I want to help others enjoy the subject.
 Or, at least, not fear it!

-I am male and in my early 60s.
+I am male and in my middle 60s.
 I studied Pure Mathematics (BSc, Sussex University) and then Statistics (MSc, Imperial College), and am a Fellow of the Royal Statistical Society.
 I retired in 2008 from the Department of Business Enterprise and Regulatory Reform (previously and probably better known as the Department of Trade and Industry).
 At that time I was Deputy Director and Head of Statistics in the Industry Economics Directorate and had spent 30 years working as a statistician in Central Government.
 I have since been an independent tutor of mathematics and statistics.

 I was drawn to maths tutoring partly through encouraging my three children to enjoy maths and partly through my close and continuing involvement with their first school where I was Chair of Governors for several years and remained a governor until Summer 2016.

 I work on a one-to-one basis with pupils from mid-Secondary, GCSE (including IGCSE) to A-levels In both cases I have taught the curricula covered by the main boards (Edexcel, AQA and, for A-levels, OCR).
 I have also helped undergraduates with statistical modules.
-I can advise on questionnaire design, data collection, validation & organisation and statistical analyses and interpretation of results.
+For the latter, I can advise on questionnaire design, data collection, validation & organisation and statistical analyses and interpretation of results.

 I work with pupils with a wide range of abilities and different aspirations.
 There are some who are confident of an A grade but are aiming for an A*; there are others who are not even sure of getting a Pass.
 Individual tuition enables me to help pupils across that range of abilities.
 Over the years, I have worked with more than 150 pupils and am familiar with all the main boards: Edexcel, AQA and OCR (MEI).
 For A-levels, I have taught all four Core modules, the first two modules of Decision, Mechanics and Statistics as well as Further Pure 1 to 3.